UK Film and Television Emergency Relief Fund COVID-19 Runs Out After Receiving $ 6M + Applications – Deadline

 Major donors to the seed fund included Netflix, BBC Studios, BBC Content, WarnerMedia, BFI, and Sky.

-He added that he has received 1,8000 contacts through his support line 24 hours in the last six weeks, five times more than the average.
+He added that he has received 1,800 contacts through his 24-hour support line in the last six weeks, five times more than the average.

 “The coronavirus is having a devastating impact on our industry.
 People are out of work and desperately concerned about their future.
 The charity has been able to take urgent action, but the sheer number of requests and requests for help demonstrate the extraordinary need for financial support for freelancers, "said Alex Pumfrey, CEO of The Film and TV Charity.